This post may contain affiliate links. As an affiliate, I earn a commission.

 You do not want your onion plant to flower.
 If it does, then you’ll want to harvest that plant.

-If your onion begins to sprout before you get to use them… you now know what to do!
+And if your onion begins to sprout before you get to use it… you now know what to do!
 Use that sprouted onion to grow more onions!